 As a flutist she was principal flute of the Washington Chamber Symphony at the Kennedy Center for over twenty years, and has performed as flute soloist in the United States, Europe and Korea.
 Critics have praised her as a flutist with “atmospheric virtuosity” with “golden tones”. .
 She has performed with New York Virtuosi, Philharmonic Virtuosi, New York Scandia Symphony, Long Island Philharmonic, Brooklyn Philharmonic, Queens Symphony, the ballet orchestras of the Australian Ballet and the Royal Ballet, and on Broadway with the Phantom of the Opera and My Fair Lady.
 On numerous occasions she performed as a flute soloist at the Kennedy Center with the Washington Chamber Symphony of which she was Principal Flutist from 1981 to 2002.

-As a chamber musician, she is the flutist with The Pierrot Consort and is the co-founder/director of The C.W.
-Post Chamber Music Festival, now in its 29th Summer Season.
-She has performed chamber music at Tanglewood, the C.W.
-Post Chamber Music Festival, the Music Festival of the Hamptons, with the Manhattan Woodwind Quintet (winners of Artists International Compeition) and numerous concert series in the metropolitan area.
+As a chamber musician, she is the flutist with The Pierrot Consort and is the co-founder/director of the LIU Post Chamber Music Festival.
+She has performed chamber music at Tanglewood, the LIU Post Chamber Music Festival, the Music Festival of the Hamptons, with the Manhattan Woodwind Quintet (winners of Artists International Competition) and numerous concert series in the metropolitan area.
 Her Bachelor's and Master's degrees are from Manhattan School of Music where she received her Doctorate in Musical Arts.
-In addition to Stony Brook University, she is also on the faculty of Manhattan School of Music Precollege, and C.W.
-Post Campus of Long Island University.
+In addition to Stony Brook University, she is also on the faculty of Manhattan School of Music Precollege, and LIU Post.
 Her doctoral thesis, entitled "The Group for Contemporary Music, 1962-1992," dealt with both the historical and performance aspect of one of America's foremost contemporary music ensembles.